Career Tips

 Is leadership training relevant for kitchen roles?

 Absolutely.
-Head chefs and sous chefs are leaders — they set the tone for the kitchen, manage team performance, handle recruitment and training, control costs, and ensure compliance.
+Head chefs and sous chefs are leaders.
+They set the tone for the kitchen, manage team performance, handle recruitment and training, control costs, and ensure compliance.
 The transition from being a technically skilled chef to leading a kitchen team is one of the biggest career steps in hospitality, and leadership training makes that transition smoother and more successful.

 How long does the leadership and management course take?